Understanding Recipes¶

 Steps support additional configuration:

-- name: critical-operation
+- id: critical-operation

 agent: foundation:modular-builder